spsforks/ziglang-zig-wiki/Updating-libc-Headers.md

 Delete all the `c++` directories, e.g. `rm -rf $(find . -name "c++" -type d)`.

 Make sure the list of architectures in `libc/process_headers.zig` is complete in that it lists all of the musl targets which have corresponding Zig targets.
+Any additional targets you add, add to the `libcs_available` variable in `target.cpp`.

 ### freebsd